Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 The NAK packet in that case will have all the packets that the receiver considers being lost at the time of sending the Periodic NAK report.

+An ACKACK tells the receiver to stop sending the ACK position because the sender already knows it.
+Otherwise, ACKs (with outdated information) would continue to be sent regularly.

+An ACK serves as a ping, with a corresponding ACKACK pong, to measure RTT.
+The time it takes for an ACK to be sent and an ACKACK to be received is the RTT.
+Each ACK has a number.
+A corresponding ACKACK has that same number.
+The receiver keeps a list of all ACKs in a queue to match them.
+Unlike a full ACK, which contains the current RTT and several other values in the CIF, a light ACK just contains the sequence number.
+All control messages are sent directly and processed upon reception, but ACKACK processing time is negligible (the time this takes is included in the round-trip time).

 ## Bidirectional Transmission Queues